 For India Rankings – 2019, the main ranking parameters remain the same.
 However, there are a few significant changes in a few sub-parameters.
-Also, this year every large Institution will be given a common overall rank as well as a discipline specific rank as applicable.
+Also, in 2019, every large institution will be given a common overall rank as well as a discipline-specific rank as applicable.

 - Teaching, Learning & Resources

 - 1. Student Strength including Doctoral Students: 20 marks

 - 2. Faculty-student ratio with emphasis on permanent faculty (FSR): 30 marks

 - 3. Combined metric for Faculty with PhD (or equivalent) and Experience (FQE):20 marks

 - 4. Total Budget and Its Utilisation: (CBTU): 30 marks

 - 1. Combined metric for Publications (PU): 30 marks

 - 2. Combined metric for Quality of Publications (QP): 40 marks

 - 3. IPR and Patents: Filed, Published, Granted and Licensed (IPR): 15 marks